A Taxonomy of Numerical Differentiation Methods: Differentiating Analytic Functions with Static Structure

 There is a case where \texttt{AutoDiff} can play an important role in simulations: If we assume a particular, unchanging form between a function's values and those of its derivative, like a Finite Difference equation (see \autoref{sec:finite-difference}) or FFT-based Spectral Method (see \autoref{algo:deriv-via-fft} and \autoref{algo:deriv-via-cheb}), then Automatic Differentiation can be used to take gradients of this relationship, a kind of meta-derivative.

 Several software libraries implement this architecture, including \texttt{JAX-Fluids}~\cite{jaxfluids-article, jaxfluids-library}, \texttt{PhiFlow}~\cite{phiflow}, \texttt{JAX-FEM}~\cite{jax-fem}, and \texttt{Exponax}~\cite{exponax}. ``Differentiable Physics"~\cite{differentiable-physics} refers to the passage of gradients all the way through a physics simulation, enabling seamless assimilation in ML training and inference pipelines.
-Note, however, that the physical derivatives \textit{per se} of such simulations are still found via whichever proximal differentiation algorithm the simulator implements (Finite Difference in the case of~\cite{jaxfluids-library, phiflow}), and so the simulation itself is only as accurate as that method rather than inheriting \texttt{AutoDiff}'s characteristic extreme fidelity.
+Note, however, that the physical derivatives \textit{per se} of such simulations are still found via whichever proximal differentiation algorithm the simulator implements (Finite Difference in the case of~\cite{jaxfluids-library, phiflow}), and so the simulation itself is only as accurate as that method rather than inheriting \texttt{AutoDiff}'s fidelity (down to numerical precision).